Let’s Talk Tummy Time

 Solutions include physical therapy for torticollis in infants, learning more about their condition, and having “tummy time” with your child.

-But what is tummy time, and what does it have to do with your child’s muscle growth and motor skills?
+But what is tummy time, and what does it have to do with your child’s muscle growth and gross motor skills development?

 Keep reading to find out how you can encourage your child’s muscle growth, support them if they have torticollis, and how physical therapy for infants with torticollis can help.